mohamedkamelx/PID/README.md

 # Arduino PID Motor Speed Control with Exponential Smoothing

-This code implements a PID controller to control the speed of a motor.
-It also includes a soft start mechanism using exponential smoothing to smooth the sensor input.
-The motor's speed is regulated using PWM, and the PID algorithm is used to adjust the control signal based on the error between the target and the actual speed.
+This code implements a PID controller to control the speed of a motor.the PID algorithm is used to adjust the control signal based on the error between the target and the actual speed. a exponential filter to smooth the signal .

 ## Components